 Then, spend an afternoon at leisure afterward, perhaps embarking on some last-minute exploring, shopping — and eating — on your own.
 Maybe you’ll visit Kampong Glam, the Muslim heart of Singapore with its landmark, golden-domed Sultan Mosque.
 The neighborhood is popular for its trendy shops and hip cafés.
 A classic way to ride out the afternoon would be at the legendary Raffles Hotel, a colonial gem where everyone from Noel Coward to Somerset Maugham to Elizabeth Taylor have tipped a few — most likely the famous Singapore Sling, which was invented here.

-Return to the hotel this evening to toast to a wonderful expedition at a Farewell Dinner.
+Return to the hotel this evening to toast to a wonderful journey at a Farewell Dinner.

 After breakfast you’ll transfer to the airport for your return flight home.
 Or, if you’re joining our Siem Reap & Angkor Wat post-trip extension, you’ll stay on for four more nights!